Host FOX Sports1 Speak For Yourself, Author, Former NFL Player

 Chapter Board - Los Angeles

-A native of Compton, Calif., Wiley played college football at Columbia University, helping the Ivy League program improve from a 2-8 record his freshman year to 8-2 his senior season.
-He earned first team all-conference honors in 1994, and was named Sports Illustrated National Defensive Player of the Week when he had two sacks, a forced and recovered a fumble, intercepted a pass and scored a touchdown as a running back while playing on both sides of the ball against Yale.
-He also earned All-American and All-Conference honors in 1996 and was named the Sid Luckman team MVP.
-Wiley graduated from Columbia University in 1997 with a Bachelor of Science degree in sociology.
-He was inducted into the Columbia University Athletics Hall of Fame in its inaugural class in 2006; but more impressively he was inducted into the Ivy League Hall of Fame in 2012.
+Wiley played college football at Columbia University, helping the Ivy League program improve from a 2-8 record his freshman year to 8-2 his senior season.
+He earned first team all-conference honors in 1994, and was named Sports Illustrated National Defensive Player of the Week when he had two sacks, forced and recovered a fumble, intercepted a pass and scored a touchdown as a running back while playing on both sides of the ball against Yale.
+He was also voted team captain, All-Ivy League (twice), Sid Luckman MVP and an All-American in 1997.
+Wiley graduated from Columbia University in 1997 with a bachelor of science degree in sociology.

 Wiley grew up in Compton, California.
 As a child, he discovered his passion and talent for sports excelling both in football as well as track & field.
 He graduated from Saint Monica Catholic High School in Santa Monica, where he was an All-Westside, All-Conference and All-League selection.
 His No. 3 was retired in 2002.

 Marcellus currently lives in Los Angeles with his wife Annemarie and their three children.